perama-v/archors/crates/multiproof/README.md

 In some cases, this requires knowledge of nodes where only the hash(node) is present.
 These cases have the property:
 - The leaf has only one sibling node
-- The sibling node is an extension
+- The sibling node is an extension or a leaf

 In a trio (grandparent-parent-sibling):
 - EBE & BBE: Additional data required.